On the Non-Identifiability of Steering Vectors in Large Language Models: Empirical Validation

 \section{Empirical Validation}

-We now validate that the non-identifiability characterized in Proposition 1 (Section \ref{proposition-1}) manifests in contemporary language models.
-Our empirical experiments test a behavioral consequence of the theoretical prediction: the existence of large equivalence classes of semantically indistinguishable steering directions, without directly estimating the Jacobian null space.
+We now validate that the non-identifiability characterized in Proposition~1 manifests in large language models.
+Our experiments test both the theoretical prediction directly — via null-space dimensionality estimation and orthogonal perturbation tests — and its broader consequences across extraction methods, steering strengths and prompt distributions.
+A complementary logit-level analysis in Appendix~\ref{app:logit} further examines output distribution preservation beyond the semantic probes used here.